jkleiber/intro_robotics_ws/README.txt

 Summary:
 1. Install ROS Kinetic and Gazebo.
 2. Download the workspace to your machine.
-3. Build the nodes with "catkin_make".
+3. Run the startup script "setup.bash" in the workspace.
+4. Run "source ~/.bashrc" or restart the terminal.
-4. Run the launch file with "roslaunch reactive_robot reactive_robot.launch".
+5. Run the launch file with "roslaunch reactive_robot reactive_robot_$MAP.launch", replacing $MAP with either "hallway" or "room" depending on the map.

 WORLDS